Ohmnivore/com.not-unity.bsplines/README.md

 Derivatives are analytical and need only be applied to the parameter vector `[1, t, t^2, t^3]`.
 This vector becomes `[0, 1, 2t, 3t^2]` for the tangent and `[0, 0, 2, 6t]` for the acceleration.

-The multiplication of the control point vector by the basis function matrix could maybe be cached for every `BSplineCurve`, and could be re-used for position and derivative computations.
+The multiplication of the control point vector by the basis function matrix could maybe be cached for every `BSplineCurve`, and  re-used for position and derivative computations.
+This is not done at the moment.

 ## Changes
 ### BezierKnot -> ControlPoint
 The `BezierKnot` has been replaced by the `ControlPoint`.
 Major differences are:

 * No more concept of tangents or rotation
 * The spline doesn't necessarily pass through every control point